pblatter/DRL_Seminar/README.md

 python3 DQN_solver.py --mode <mode> --version v1 --best_mean_reward 0.99
 ```

+Unfortunately, the checkpoints for modes 1 and 2 were lost during the uploading process.
+The experiments were run multiple times and always yielded similar results.
+Therefore, we suggest to simply re-train the agents for mode 1 and 2 (sorry).

 ### Plotting
 In order to plot the mean reward that the agent got, simply run:

 ``` Python
 python3 plot_generation.py --mode <mode> --version <version>
 ```

+Disclaimer: the computation of the epsilon (for the epsilon greedy part) is based on an earlier DQN version once used for the gym cartpole environment.